-- (1) a burial and funeral expense allowance (associated with funeral or memorial options)
+- A burial and funeral expense allowance (associated with funeral or memorial options)

-- (2) a plot interment allowance (associated with burial costs)
+- A plot interment allowance (associated with burial costs)

 In a nutshell, the burial allowance is a designated dollar amount that the VA pays toward a veteran’s funeral.
 To receive this benefit, your family must apply following your death (or the death of a spouse or dependent child).
-The VA will direct deposit a designated amount into your family’s account.
-Then, they put it toward paying burial/cremation and funeral service costs.
+After the application and receipts have been submitted, the VA will reimburse a designated amount to your family’s account.
 Due to rising costs each year, the VA increases the burial and plot allowance amounts annually.